-The Michigan Hospital Medicine Safety Consortium was created in 2010 to improve care of medical patients at risk for hospital associated VTEs.
-Hospitalists and 51 Michigan hospitals are evaluating best practices for drug-based blood clot prevention, and developing strategies to improve these practices.
+The Michigan Hospital Medicine Safety Consortium was created in 2010 to improve care of medical patients at risk for hospital associated blood clots, or venous thromboembolisms (VTE).
+Hospitalists and 51 Michigan hospitals are working together to improve the quality of care for hospitalized medical patients who are at risk for adverse events, such as VTE.
+This consortium also is addressing peripherally inserted central catheter (PICC) use and antimicrobial (ABX) use.

 For more information, go to mi-hms.org